 IMPLEMENTATION PLAN Focus Area Project Actions/Activities Key Role Players and Other Stakeholders Estimated Budget Term Priority Product Knowledge The Development of a Tourist Centre and Curio Shop Establish a theme and inspired tourism information office in Port Durnford area, inclusive of a curio shop.
-ULM, KCDM, UCTO, EDTEA R1,5m Long - term HIGH Develop an arts and craft centre for training local people interested in arts and craft making.
+ULM, KCDM, UCTO, EDTEA R1,5m Long - term HIGH 31100 Develop an arts and craft centre for training local people interested in arts and craft making.
 DAC, EDTEA, ULM Long - term Establish an outdoor entertainment area with cultural themed activities such as music, dance, poetry and storytelling.
 DAC, EDTEA, ULM Long - term Establish a tourism business support service kiosk inside the information centre for general enquiries and requests relating to tourism.
 ULM, KCDM, UCTO, EDTEA Short- term Establish a Restaurant in Port Durnford to sell Local cuisine and food outlets, focused on fresh seafood sales.
 UCTO, ULM Long - term Ensure that Tour guides and Tour operators are always readily available to assist walk-in tourists at the information centre.
 UCTO Short- term The Development of a Suitable Tourist Signage Develop proper tourism signage in and around the identified tourist sites within the proposed uMhlathuze Tourism Route.
 EDTEA, KCDM, ULM R0,5m Short- term Tourism Route Development Establish a formal Tourism Route Committee for the planning, coordination and implementation phases of the Route.
 ULM, KCDM, UCTO, EDTEA R0,2m Short- term MEDIUM Conduct solid market research internally (tourism unit within the municipality) that identifies key target markets and their needs - this must be done on an ongoing basis to be responsive to trends and shifts in markets.
 ULM Long - term Use in-house resources and capacity (within the tourism unit) to scrutinise the assets to determine the unique selling features of the area and then develop a macro level strategic plan to consolidate tourism planning for the area.
-ULM, UCTO, KDCM Long - term Determine the size of the membership base for suppliers on the route - the buy-in of these UCTO, ULM Short- term members is critical to the success for they are the ultimate delivery experience.
-It is important to ensproduct mix is diverse and does represent any of the sectors (i.e. accommodations) as visitors will aspects of their experience will be establish a clear brand identity for and then market this according identified. y agents of the sure the not over I expect that all be available.
-For the route UCTO, ULM, TKZN Short --- --- --
+ULM, UCTO, KDCM Long - term Determine the size of the membership base for suppliers on the route - the buy-in of these UCTO, ULM Short- term members is critical to the success of the route for they are the ultimate delivery agents of the experience.
+It is important to ensure the product mix is diverse and does not overrepresent any of the sectors (i.e. accommodations) as visitors will expect that all aspects of their experience will be available. • Establish a clear brand identity for the route and then market this according to the targets identified.
+UCTO, ULM, TKZN hort- erm --- ----------------- -- -------------- --